Hello readers! In this post, we’ll discuss the different types of lathe cutting tools and their applications using illustrations.

 The tool may be a bit type inserted in a boring bar or holder, or forged type having a tool shank.
 The figure shows an H.S.S. tool bit inserted in a boring bar.

 A boring bar is made of mild steel with slots or holes cut into it to accommodate the tool bit which is locked by an Allen screw.
-The amount of projection of the cutting edge of the tool from the centre of the bar determines the finished hole diameter of the work.
+The amount of projection of the cutting edge of the tool from the center of the bar determines the finished hole diameter of the work.

 8.1 Different Design of The Boring Tool